 The quality use of medicines program requires the close cooperation of all prescribers before the addition of any new medication for an individual/resident.
-Referral for regular medicines reviews by a resident's GP or prompted by RACF staff and undertaken by the contracted consultant pharmacist can aid GPs and the RACF team in managing resident medicines.
+Regular medicines reviews prompted by RAC staff and undertaken by the contracted consultant pharmacist can aid GPs and the broader RAC team in managing resident medicines.
 Medication misadventure is a common cause of adverse patient events, potentially avoidable hospitalisations and indemnity risk.
-(41)
+(40)

 Polypharmacy, the concurrent use of five or more prescription medicines and over-the counter or complementary medicines, constitutes a particular risk.
-Wherever possible, the resident's regular GP or member of the RACF care team must be involved in avoiding drug-drug or disease-drug interactions.
+Wherever possible, the resident's regular GP or member of the broader RAC care team must be involved in avoiding drug-drug or disease-drug interactions.
 Deprescribing should be considered at regular intervals, not just at end of life.
-The RACGP resource Medical care of older person in residential aged care facilities (the Silverbook) (44) provide guidance on deprescribing in RACF.
+The RACGP resource Medical care of older person in residential aged care facilities (the Silverbook) provide guidance on deprescribing in RAC.

 Residential medicines management reviews provide an important support for the treating GP in the quality use of medicines.
-(45) Accredited pharmacists and GPs are able to work collaboratively to decide on contraindications that may occur between certain medicines.
-(46-48)
+(43) Accredited pharmacists and GPs are able to work collaboratively to decide on contraindications that may occur between certain medicines.
+(44-46)

 Medicine reviews can also be conducted by a geriatrician and GP case conference.
-(49)
+(47)